LiChangNY/Eron_Fraud/README.md

-# Eron_Fraud
+# Predicting Fraud at Enron: Who is Person of Interest?
 Final project for Udacity Intro to Machine Learning.
-Identifying person of interest for Enron scandal.
+It used AdaBoost model to predict person of interest during the fall of Enron.

 --------------------------------------------------------------------------------------------------------